Devin Booker NBA Playoffs Player Props: Suns vs. Clippers

 Devin Booker Insights vs. the Clippers

-- Booker is responsible for taking 14.4% of his team's field goal attempts this season with 20.1 per game.

-- Booker is averaging six three-point field goal attempts per game this season, which is 11.8% of his team's tries from beyond the arc.
+- Booker is averaging six three-point field goal attempts per game this season, which is 11.8% of his team's attempts from beyond the arc.

-- Booker's opponents, the Clippers, have one of the slowest offensive tempos, ranking 22nd, averaging 101 possessions per game, while his Suns average 101.4 per game, which ranks 19th among NBA teams.

-- Conceding 113.1 points per game, the Clippers are the 12th-ranked team in the NBA defensively.
+- Defensively, the Clippers are 12th in the NBA, conceding 113.1 points per game.

-- Conceding 43.1 rebounds per contest, the Clippers are the 13th-ranked team in the NBA.
+- The Clippers allow 43.1 rebounds per contest, ranking 13th in the league.

-- The Clippers are the 10th-ranked team in the league, allowing 25 assists per game.
+- The Clippers are the 10th-ranked squad in the NBA, giving up 25 assists per contest.

-- Looking at 3-pointers, the Clippers are ranked 12th in the league, allowing 12.2 makes per game.

 Devin Booker vs. the Clippers